 Producing studio nudes gives you a choice.
 Use a plain background, strip away the real world, and produce an image that depicts the human body only.
 Alternatively add props or build a setting to create an illusion.
 These tactics along with extensive make up are used to produce glamour images but can also be used to produce pictures that depict the models personality.

 It takes a lot of guts to stand naked in front of a camera, to let it record, to let it see – you.
-To produce nude portraits.
+To produce nude or naked portraits.
 Some of these images have remained, fixed in tiny silver grains, for nearly thirty years.
 Then converted into electronic code they continue; their owners growing older, changing, dying, whilst they remain.

 Others were created quite recently and are just beginning their journey to become a record of what was rather than what is.